 More specifically: how does one optimize one’s Instagram feed for likes and followers?

-How a company can use Instagram to improve their business is something that will vary from company to company, so I thought I’d stick to general but universal advice.
+How a company can use Instagram to improve their business is something that will vary from company to company, so I thought I’d stick to general but universal advice on how to comprar likes Instagram.

 What Instagram data was used?